Phanterm/dmhub-docs/docs/players/pla-dice.md

 `1d6`, `3d6+1`, `1d20`, `1d20+1d4+1` are all valid rolls.

+## Multiplying and Dividing Rolls

+Multiplication and division of dice rolls is slightly eclectic.
+Any multiplication or division will apply to the entire roll.
+For instance, `3d6 + 2d8 * 4` will roll 3d6 and 2d8 and multiply the total by 4.

 ## Abbreviating Rolls

 Generally if you only type part of a word, DMHub will guess what you mean.
 So if you type